open-easyrtc/open-easyrtc/README.md

 Priologic's EasyRTC beta, a bundle of Open Source WebRTC joy, incorporates an EasyRTC server install and client API, and working, HTML5 and Javascript, application source code under a BSD 2 license.

-ALPHA NOTE
+BETA NOTE
 ----------
-This *alpha* version of EasyRTC is rebuilt to be run as a node module, not as a complete application as previous versions were.
+This version of EasyRTC is rebuilt to be run as a node module, not as a complete application as previous versions were.
 There are many significant changes which should be understood before updating existing implementations.

 It is hoped that remaking EasyRTC as a module, along with the event driven server architecture, will make it much easier for developers to extend and customize their WebRTC applications with an easy upgrade method.